avue7/FirstYear/README.md

 <img src="Readme_screenshots/breastfeeding_timer_paused.png" width="400" />
 <br/>

 Likewise with the bottlefeeding, the user may forget to log a breastfeeding session.
-The user may do this by pressing the FAB button on the bottom right corner and add the details.
+The user may log this event by pressing the FAB button on the bottom right corner and add the details.

 <img src="Readme_screenshots/manually_add_breastfeed.png" width="400" />
 <br/>

-At the very button exists a history button that the user can press to view all history of recorded breastfeeding events.
-I understand that this may get expensive as the app attracts more users and it may also slow down the app as well.
-Options that I have considered is probably limiting the user to store a number of events to a certain degree.
-Or maybe having the user subscribe to a very low paid service once the user has reached a number of logged events.
+At the very bottom of the Breastfeeding page exists a history button.
+Pressing this button will show all logged breastfeeding events for the currently selected baby.

 <img src="Readme_screenshots/breastfeeding_history.png" width="400" />